fhunleth/embedded-elixir/content/post/2017-09-22-using-ecto-and-sqlite3-with-nerves.md

 iex -S mix
 ```

-You'll notice that in the root of your project you will have a `dev.sqlite3` file.
+You'll notice that in the root of your project you will have a `dev.sqlite3`
-The keen eye will notice that when deployed to our Nerves device, SQLite will not
+file.
+The keen eye will notice that when deployed to our Nerves device, SQLite
-be allowed to write to that directory because of the read-only filesystem.
+will not be allowed to write to that directory because of the read-only
+filesystem.

 That is relatively easy to solve.
-Back in our `config.exs` file uncomment this line:
+Back in our `config.exs` file uncomment this
-`# import_config "#{Mix.Project.config[:target]}.exs"`
+line: `# import_config "#{Mix.Project.config[:target]}.exs"`

-Then create a new file `config/rpi0w.exs` (Or whatever you plan on deploying to).
+Then create a new file `config/rpi0w.exs` (or whatever you plan on deploying to)

-in that file we can overwrite the Ecto config:
+and override the Ecto config:
 ```elixir
 config :hello_db, HelloDb.Repo,
   adapter: Sqlite.Ecto2,